Enhancifire/100-Days-of-Flutter/Day 008/Progress.md

 # Day 8 Progress and Learnings

 ### Learnings:
-- Learnt
+- Learnt how to make a custom drawer
-- Learnt
+- Learnt how to effectively refactor code
-- Learnt
+- Learnt how to use Figma
-- Learnt
+- Learnt various design principles

 ### Progress/Builds:
 - Habit Tracker
   - Started work on the drawer
   - Designed the Login and Signup screens on Figma
+  - Looking to do a complete UI overhaul while I still can
   - Refactoring changes

 ### Packages used: